AbhyankarSwarali/Python_Projects/README.md

 - W = White
 - O = Orange
 ```
 - You have 10 tries to guess the code.
 - For each guess, the program provides feedback:
 - **Correct positions** → Number of colours in the right position.

-🎯 Incorrect positions → Number of correct colours but in the wrong position.
+- **Incorrect positions** → Number of correct colours but in the wrong position.

-If you guess all 4 colours in the correct order, you win 🎉.
+- If you guess all 4 colours in the correct order, you win 🎉.

-If you run out of tries, the correct code is revealed.
+- If you run out of tries, the correct code is revealed.

 ▶️ Run the Game
 1. Clone or Download